jonschull/ERA_Landscape_Static/VISION.md

 - Private notes
 - Draft/unconfirmed connections

-### Private Data (Personal Sheets)
+### Personal Data (Personal Sheets)

 **Access:**
-- View: Owner only
+- View: Owner can see their own + merged global view
-- Edit: Owner only
-- Share: Optional (owner can share their personal sheet)
+- Edit: Owner only (can edit their personal sheet)
+- Merge: By default, personal data merges into global (public)

+**What's in personal sheets:**
+- User's own data curation
+- Public by default (merged into everyone's global view)
+- Can mark individual entries as "private" to exclude from merge

-**What's private by default:**
+**What's private (opt-in):**
-- Personal contacts (until promoted to global)
+- Entries marked with `private = true` attribute
+- Owner sees them, but they don't merge into global
-- Private notes
+- Useful for: draft connections, sensitive relationships, personal notes
-- Draft mappings
-- Sensitive relationships

 ### User Control

 **Users can:**
-- Choose what to share (promote personal → global)
+- Maintain their own personal sheet (their data, their curation)
+- View: Global only, Personal only, or Merged (toggle)
-- Mark entries as "private" (never promote)
+- Mark specific entries as "private" (opt-out from merge)
 - Delete their own contributions
 - Export their data anytime